fabsenet/blog_en/source/_posts/2015/03-04-pitfalls-of-string-to-numberdate-conversions.md

   - Coding Guideline
 date: 2015-03-04T10:30:16.000Z
 author: Fabian Wetzel
-subtitle: 'Having a string and converting it to a Number is easy, isn’t it?'
+subtitle: 'Having a string and converting it to a Number is easy, isn't it?'
-description: 'Having a string and converting it to a Number is easy, isn’t it?'
+description: 'Having a string and converting it to a Number is easy, isn't it?'
 ---

-Having a string and converting it to a Number is easy, isn’t it?
+Having a string and converting it to a Number is easy, isn't it?

 ![Convert.ToDouble(string)](convert_todouble_simple.png "Convert.ToDouble(string)")

 But what does it actually print on the console?
 As usually, that depends!
 It depends on your own user profile and its culture.
-Are you using a culture, where “.” (dot) is a decimal divider or a thousands separator?
+Are you using a culture, where "." (dot) is a decimal divider or a thousands separator?

-So the example above will print “1.23” if you have an English culture setting or it will print “123” if you have a German culture.
+So the example above will print "1.23" if you have an English culture setting or it will print "123" if you have a German culture.
 So that is most probably not what you want.
 What you want is consistency and predictability.

 As a kind of an **anti pattern** (which I saw already way to often) you could replace dot with comma or comma with dot depending on what you want and you may get it.
 I am not showing samples on purpose here, **but the key take-away is to not use string replacings for this purpose!**